Child assaulted while dancing in Cape Girardeau

 CAPE GIRARDEAU, MO - A 12-year-old boy was hit in the face by an unknown man while dancing in Cape Girardeau.

-In a video uploaded to Facebook a man can be seen getting out of a vehicle and hitting a boy who was dancing on the sidewalk.
+In a video, captured on Facebook live, a man can be seen getting out of a vehicle and hitting a boy who was dancing on the sidewalk.

 Dancing in public is normal for students of the Fingerprint Urban Dance Studio.
 Michael Curry is the owner of the studio, he says kids love it.